Fire Safety Concerns

 - Since Facilities Management men may be working in the women’s dorms from 8:00 a.m. to 5:00 p.m., Monday through Friday, women students need to listen for the call “man on the floor” in order to avoid embarrassment.

-- College employees and other male authorized workers should wear an identification badge while in women’s residence halls.
+- University employees and other male authorized workers should wear an identification badge while in women’s residence halls.